amh23/mern-ts/README.md

 ## How To Set Up Backend With NPM, Nodejs, Mongoose

 The project is MERN stack starter with typescript.
-The root folder is **mern-ts-starter** and it includes **backend** and **frontend** folder.
+The root folder is **mern-ts** and it includes **backend** and **frontend** folder.
 First of All, create a README.md and .gitigonre files in the root folder.